actswartz/ansible/LABS/11 JINJA 2 Templating.md

 {% endfor %}
 ```

-**Explanation:**

-* Outer loop builds VLANs.
-* Inner loop assigns interfaces to those VLANs.
-* This approach works for ACLs, VRFs, BGP neighbors, or any hierarchical config.
+**Information:**
+The outer loop builds VLAN definitions, and the inner loop assigns interfaces to those VLANs.
+This mirrors real production use cases like ACL entries, BGP neighbors, or VRFs.
+Nested loops are powerful for modeling hierarchical relationships in network configurations.

 ---